frontcamp/proj2gpt/readme.md

 - `SIZE` – total byte size of the frame (header + body + footer, UTF-8 bytes).
 - `HASH` – 10-character hexadecimal prefix of the SHA-256 hash of the **normalized file body only** (without header and footer).

-For each group, an aggregate hash is computed from the per-file hashes and stored internally; this is used to detect changes between builds and to generate diff.txt.
+For each group, an aggregate hash is computed from the per-file hashes and stored internally; this is used to detect changes between builds and to generate `diff.txt`.
 The combination of CONTAINER + OFFSET + SIZE uniquely identifies the text block in the project context that corresponds to a specific source file.

 ### Diff report (`diff.txt`)